 | Morris, one of the smallest towns in Litchfield County, still stands today as the idyllic farming community it was when it was settled as South Farms in 1767.
 The rural landscape is punctuated by the traditional homes and farms that occupied its vistas in past centuries.
 Its unassuming town center boasts a simple four-way stop with the local library, elementary school, post office and Popey’ ice cream & hamburger stand each occupying their respective corners.
-Also inthe town center is one of the county’s premier horse facilities: Far Meadow Farm www.farmeadowfarm.com, which includes the historic Samuel Barnard Homestead and the Homestead Barn. ( Photo: The Samuel Barnard Homestead and The Homestead Barn, part of Far Meadow Farm in Morris.)
+Also in the town center is one of the county’s premier horse facilities: Far Meadow Farm www.farmeadowfarm.com, which includes the historic Samuel Barnard Homestead and the Homestead Barn. ( Photo: The Samuel Barnard Homestead and The Homestead Barn, part of Far Meadow Farm in Morris.)

 Drive out of town in any direction and experience the rolling countryside and outdoor recreation that draws visitors and residents alike.
 South of Morris, toward the town of Bethlehem, is the Bethlehem Fairgrounds, which hosts the annual Bethlehem Fair each

 Septemberwww.bethlehemfair.com.
 This classic country fair draws crowds from near and far and is a must do family event.
-Across from the fairgrounds is another one of Litchfield County’s better horse farms: Fox Crossing Equestrian Center, which provides boarding facilities, lessons for all ages and children’s camps www.foxcrossingequestrian.com.
+Across from the fairgrounds is one of Litchfield County’s best horse farms: Fox Crossing Equestrian Center, which provides boarding facilities, lessons for all ages and children’s camps www.foxcrossingequestrian.com.
 (Photo: A show horse and rider at one of Morris’s local horse farms.)